openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.txt

             - get function to use the variables to create the return payload
             - post function to assign the variables from the request payload

+what is not checked:
+- security
+- introspection

 what is missing/incorrect:
 - handling query params and interfaces
-- security
-- introspection
 - handling observe
 - only int and boolean properties are used and stored.
 - creation/deletion of resources (PUT/DELETE functions)